robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 The names of User Keywords should be descriptive and clear, reflecting the purpose of the keyword.
 Well-named keywords make tests more readable and easier to understand.
 Like test case names, keyword names are case-insensitive and can include spaces.
+Also spaces and underscores will be ignored when matching keyword names.

+So the keywords `Login To System`, and `log_into_system` are considered identical.
+By default, if not explicitly defined by the library developers, all Library Keywords are named in **Title Case** with capital letters at the beginning of each word, and spaces between words.

+Project may choose a different naming convention for User Keywords, but it is recommended to be consistent across the project for User Keyword names.

 They are defined without indentation, and the subsequent lines until the next unindented line are considered the body of the keyword.
 The following topics explain how to structure the body of a keyword.